 See the Sigma Xi website for application guidelines.

-Thesis adviser's internal departmental funds,
+- thesis adviser's internal departmental funds

-or external research grant
+- external research grant

-Ask your thesis adviser for funding.
+Ask your thesis adviser for more information.